yfujiki/WhatToHideInNavigationController/README.md

     }
 ```

-### `UINavigationController.hidesBarsWhenVerticallyCompact`
+### `hidesBarsWhenVerticallyCompact`
-If you rotate your device to landscape orientation after setting `navigationController?.hidedsBarsWhenVerticallyCompact = true`, then both navigation bar and tool bar will hide.
+If you rotate your device to landscape orientation after setting `navigationController?.hidesBarsWhenVerticallyCompact = true`, then both navigation bar and tool bar will hide.
 Rotating back to the portrait orientation will bring them back.

-### `UINavigationController.hidesBarsWhenKeyboardAppears`
+### `hidesBarsWhenKeyboardAppears`
 If you bring on the keyboard after setting `navigationController?.hidesBarsWhenKeyboardAppears = true`, then both navigation bar and tool bar will hide.
 However, contrary to expectation, dismissing keyboard will not bring them back.
 In this demo, we capture `UITextFieldDelegate.textFieldShouldReturn(_:)` and bringing the bars back manually.

 ```